grafana/grafana-llm-app/README.md

 This will watch the frontend dependencies and update live.
 If you are changing backend dependencies you will need to exit from `npm run dev` and `npm run server` and repeat those steps, because the backend dependencies do not build or update within the server automatically.

+### Dev Sandbox

-It is recommended to develop functionality against the "developer sandbox" that can be opened from the configuration page, because it gives you a clean end to end test of any changes.
+It is recommended to develop functionality against the "developer sandbox", only available when the app is run in dev mode, that can be opened from the configuration page, because it gives you a clean end to end test of any changes.
+This can be used for modifications to the @grafana/llm library, the backend plugin, or functionality built on top of those packages.

 ### Backend